ajayRajput3104/yourBlog-frontend/README.md

 ```
 The application should now be running on http://localhost:5173.
 ### 🌱 Learning Outcomes
-Built a complete blog platform using React from scratch
+-Built a complete blog platform using React from scratch

-Understood how to use Redux Toolkit for efficient state management
+-Understood how to use Redux Toolkit for efficient state management

-Learned routing and protected routes using React Router
+-Learned routing and protected routes using React Router

-Integrated Appwrite as a BaaS (Backend as a Service)
+-Integrated Appwrite as a BaaS (Backend as a Service)

-Used TinyMCE to enable rich-text editing
+-Used TinyMCE to enable rich-text editing

-Practiced modular and scalable project structuring
+-Practiced modular and scalable project structuring

 ### 🛸 Deployment
 You can deploy this app easily on platforms like Vercel or Netlify.

 ## 🔒 Authentication & Authorization
-All posts are private by default (Inactive)
+-All posts are private by default (Inactive)

-Only logged-in users can create, edit, or delete their own posts
+-Only logged-in users can create, edit, or delete their own posts

-Only active posts are visible to the public
+-Only active posts are visible to the public

-Edit and Delete buttons appear only for the post author
+-Edit and Delete buttons appear only for the post author

 ### 🤝 Acknowledgements
 This project was built as part of the [Chai aur Code](https://www.youtube.com/@chaiourcode) React series by [@hiteshdotcom](https://twitter.com/hiteshdotcom).